-AIMS 4797 is the Capstone Project course: Students identify an IT field project and apply problem-solving skills and techniques to tackle the analysis, design and implementation of a solution for the complex IT problem.
+In the Capstone Project course (AIMS 4797) students identify an IT field project and apply problem-solving skills and techniques to tackle the analysis, design and implementation of a solution for the complex IT problem.

 Drew Hontz '13